nazmus-saqueeb-ashrafi/nazmus-blogfolio/src/pages/posts/setup-node-project.md

 - 'git commit -m 'Initial commit'

 <br></br>
-Once all this is done run the command "npm run server".
-The server should connect and be listening to port 3000.

-<hr></hr>
-In Postman send a post request to "http://localhost:3000/api/post" to get a message of "set post" back.
-<hr></hr>
-The front end part of the workflow will be continued in the article about Redux toolkit workflow.
+The front end part of the workflow will be continued in my article about Redux Toolkit.

 <br></br>